codahale/pqc-signcrypt/README.md

 with the described scheme pretty closely.

-Second, a protocol implementation which uses [Lockstitch](https://github.com/codahale/lockstitch), which doesn't do _exactly_ what I described but is functionally equivalent (and much easier to implement and understand IMO).
+Second, a protocol implementation which uses [Lockstitch](https://github.com/codahale/lockstitch), which doesn't do _exactly_ what I described but is functionally equivalent.
+Lockstitch uses TurboSHAKE128 and AEGIS-128L to provide a stateful object for symmetric key operations.
+As a result, the implementation is simpler, easier to audit, and much faster.
+(Instead of using AES-128-CTR to encrypt the message and calculating a hash of the ciphertext, it uses AEGIS-128L to encrypt the message and uses a hash of the tag as the MAC.)

 ## License